ezequielabregu/EA-serialmidi-bridge/README.md

-# Serial MIDI Bridge GUI Application
+# EA Serial MIDI Bridge

-This project is a graphical user interface (GUI) application for a Serial MIDI bridge.
-It allows users to connect MIDI devices via a serial port and manage MIDI input and output through a modern and simple interface.
+This app allows users to connect serial devices to MIDI applications, enabling seamless communication between hardware and software.
+It provides a graphical user interface (GUI) for easy configuration and monitoring of MIDI connections.

 This app is based on the [serialmidi](https://github.com/raspy135/serialmidi) repository, which provides a user-friendly way convert serial data to MIDI messages and vice versa.